wensheng/hedera-sdk-py/README.md

 ```
 You must make sure JAVA_HOME is set to a JRE/JDK that's >=11.
 Do a `echo $JAVA_HOME` on Linux/MacOS or `echo %JAVA_HOME%` on Windows to confirm.

+On Windows, if you get "no jvm dll found" error, you need to add %JAVA_HOME%/bin/server (i.e. C:\Program Files\Java\jdk-11.0.10\bin\server) to your path.

 see [examples](https://github.com/wensheng/hedera-sdk-py/tree/main/examples) for more example usages.

+For most examples, you need to set `OPERATOR_ID` AND `OPERATOR_KEY` environment variables.

 ## How to Build
 (**Ignore this section unless you want to contribute or make custom SDK**)